esh1n/podcast-app/README.md

 ![Jetcaster logo](./docs/logo.png)

-# Jetcaster sample 🎙️
+# Podcast app based on Google Jetcaster 🎙️

-Jetcaster is a sample podcast app, built with [Jetpack Compose][compose].
+It is a sample podcast app, built with [Jetpack Compose][compose].
 The goal of the sample is to showcase dynamic theming and full featured architecture.

 To try out this sample app, you need to use